pasqal-io/qadence/docs/digital_analog_qc/analog-qcl.md

 )
 ```

-For the result we define the measured observable as the total magnetization, and build the `QuantumModel`.
+We define the measured observable as the total magnetization, and build the `QuantumModel`.

 ```python exec="on" source="material-block" session="qcl"
 # Total magnetization observable